Trump, Biden cede stage to voters for Election Day verdict

 Trump, Biden cede stage to voters for Election Day verdictNew

-WASHINGTON (AP) — Americans are making their choice between President Donald Trump and Democrat Joe Biden, selecting a leader to steer a nation battered by a surging pandemic that has killed more than 230,000 people and cost millions their jobs.
-Nearly 100 million Americans voted early and now it falls to Election Day voters to finish the job, ending a campaign that was reshaped by the coronavirus and marked by tensions over who could best address it.
+WASHINGTON (AP) — Americans are making their choice between President Donald Trump and Democrat Joe Biden, selecting a leader to steer a nation battered by a surging pandemic that has killed more than 231,000 people and cost millions their jobs.
+Nearly 100 million Americans voted early, and now it falls to Election Day voters to finish the job, ending a campaign that was reshaped by the coronavirus and marked by tensions over who could best address it.
 Biden entered Election Day with multiple paths to victory.
-Trump has a narrower, but still feasible road to clinch 270 Electoral College votes.
-Control of the Senate is at stake, too
+Trump has a narrower but still feasible road to clinch 270 Electoral College votes.
+Control of the Senate is at stake, too.